ISHPREET1313/100_Days_of_Code/README.md

 # 100_Days_of_Code
-Every day 2 ques will be done in c language.
+Every day 2 ques will be done in c language

-Total of 100 ques and complete my 100 days.
+Total of 100 ques and complete my 100 days

-I will complete this challenge.
+I will complete this challenge